JARevilla/Movies/moviesearch/README.md

 # React Application

-This application is a User Interface for MoviesUI Services.
+This application is a User Interface for Movies Services.

 ## Getting Started

 ### Prerequisites

-Make sure that the Services in MoviesUI are up and running.
+Make sure that the Services in Movies are up and running.
 Use command below to run the server or run it on your docker python manage.py runserver

 Make sure you have Docker and Docker Compose installed on your machine.
 You can download them from the [Docker website](https://www.docker.com/products/docker-desktop).